antirrabia/Natural-Language-Processing/README.md

  - [Using single word(unigrams)](https://nbviewer.jupyter.org/github/antirrabia/Natural-Language-Processing/blob/main/notebooks/BagOfWords(1-gram).ipynb) - With this approach, the TextVectorization layer will yield multi-hot binary vectors.
 The layer will consider individual words, discarding any order, and treat the reviews as set(bag) of tokens.

-- [Using bigrams](https://nbviewer.jupyter.org/github/antirrabia/Natural-Language-Processing/blob/main/notebooks/BagOfWords(multi-hot-bigram).ipynb) - With this approach, we will inject an extra bit of information, local order, into our bag-of-words.
-Our layer will see bigrams instead of single words.
+- [Using bigrams](https://nbviewer.jupyter.org/github/antirrabia/Natural-Language-Processing/blob/main/notebooks/BagOfWords(multi-hot-bigram).ipynb) - With this approach, we enhance our bag-of-words with a sense of local order by utilizing bigrams.
+Consequently, our layer will process bigrams (binary-encoded bags of bigrams) rather than single words.

 ## Sequencial models